Never Without Hope

 On perseverance in prayer, by Saint Alphonsus de Liguori

 Sister Lisa Marie Doty is a Canossian Sister.
-She enjoys giving retreats and vocational talks to teens and young women in the Sacramento Diocese, and on-going formation to her Institute’s Lay Canossian Associates.
-She is also the local vocational director for her religious family.
-In her spare time, she enjoys graphic design, playing with new media, taking walks and making rosaries.
-Her website is Nunspeak.-
+She enjoys giving retreats and vocational talks to teens and young women, and providing on-going formation to her Institute’s Lay Canossian Associates.
+She is a director of youth and young adults at Our Lady of the Annunciation Church in the Diocese of Santa Fe, New Mexico, and the national director of the Association of Lay Canossians, and regional coordinator of vocations for her religious family.
+She also gives retreats and talks on various religious topics.
+In her spare time, she enjoys graphic design, learning guitar, taking walks and making rosaries.
+Her website is Nunspeak.